 Every app developer wants the same thing: more downloads.
 You’ve spent countless hours perfecting your application, why wouldn’t you want to get it into as many hands as possible?
 Unfortunately, a user-friendly solution alone won’t ensure a high number of downloads.
 You also have to develop an effective mobile user acquisition strategy.

-The field of mobile user acquisition is dynamic and highly competitive.
+The field of user acquisition for mobile apps is dynamic and highly competitive.
 But if you play your cards right, it can be incredibly rewarding.
 By taking calculated risks and experimenting with new and/or underused channels, you have the potential to drive a lot of revenue.

-In this article, we’ll help you choose the right mobile user acquisition channels for your business.
-Follow the tips, tricks, and best practices outlined below, and you’ll be able to develop a winning mobile user acquisition strategy that you can rely on for your unique app business.
+In this article, we’ll teach you how to acquire users for your app and help you choose the right mobile user acquisition channels for your business.
+Follow the tips, tricks, and best practices outlined below, and you’ll be able to develop a winning mobile user acquisition strategy for apps that you can rely on for your unique business.

 What is Mobile User Acquisition?